 We Are an Approved MOT Testing Centre

 You can also have your car fully serviced with us at the same time as your MOT, helping you to reduce the inconvenience of multiple visits to the garage.

 What is an MOT?

 You are required by law to have an MOT test if your vehicle is older than 3 years.
 An MOT is a safety check carried out annually to ensure your vehicle meets the minimum standards for safety and roadworthiness.
 The Driver and Vehicle Standards Agency are responsible for approving MOT test centres and MOT testers.
-Before having your MOT, it is always worth checking your lights are all working and your tires are in good order, to ensure your vehicle doesn't fail to easily fixable reasons.
+Before having your MOT, it is always worth checking your lights are all working and your tires are in good order, to ensure your vehicle doesn't fail for easily fixable reasons.
 If your annual MOT is due, make sure you arrange an MOT test as soon as possible.

 What is Included in an MOT Test?